-where the sum in $a_{i+1}$ is modulo 5 and we simplified the expression by using the marginal condition in Eq.~\eqref{eq:fineth}.
-Not only does this transformation not change the classical bound, but it also does not modify the quantum value obtained from the quantum observables $A_j=2\ketbrac{v_j} -\openone$ discussed in the previous section, since they satisfy by construction $\mean{v_i|v_{i+1}}=0$ giving $p(a_i=1,a_{i+1}=1)=0$.
-This idea has been exploited in several works \cite{Yu:2012PRL,CKB2015,AsadianPRL2015}, and a completely general treatment of the problem has been presented in~\citet{Yu-Tong14,CabelloPRA2016}.
-Experimental tests of contextuality are very challenging, so it very useful to be able to reduce the set of assumptions to an absolute minimum when designing such tests.

-Finally, a construction of further noncontextuality inequalities that use extra exclusivity assumptions can be obtained within the graph-theoretic approach to quantum contextuality, see Sec.~\ref{graphth}.
+where the sum in $a_{i+1}$ is modulo 5 and we simplify the expression by using the marginal condition in Eq.~\eqref{eq:fineth}.
+Not only does this transformation not change the classical bound, it also does not modify the quantum value obtained from the quantum observables $A_j=2\ketbrac{v_j} -\openone$ discussed in Sec.~\ref{sssec:state-dep}, since it satisfies by construction $\mean{v_i|v_{i+1}}=0$ giving $p(a_i=1,a_{i+1}=1)=0$.
+This idea was exploited in several works \cite{Yu:2012PRL,CKB2015,AsadianPRL2015}, and a completely general treatment of the problem was presented by~\citet{Yu-Tong14,CabelloPRA2016}.
+Experimental tests of contextuality are challenging, so it is useful to reduce the set of assumptions to an absolute minimum when designing such tests.
+Finally, a construction of further noncontextuality inequalities that use extra exclusivity assumptions can be obtained using the graph-theoretical approach to quantum contextuality; see Sec.~\ref{graphth}.